Develop with Media Services v3 APIs

-If you are creating an Azure AD application and service principal, the application has to be in its own tenant.
-After you create the application, give the app Contributor or Owner role access to the Media Services account.
+The Azure AD app and service principal should be in the same tenant.
+After you create the app, give the app Contributor or Owner role access to the Media Services account.

-If you are not sure whether you have permissions to create an Azure AD application, see Required permissions.
+If you're not sure whether you have permissions to create an Azure AD app, see Required permissions.

 In the following figure, the numbers represent the flow of the requests in chronological order: